eastriverlee/LLM.swift/README.md

 they are used in `respond` function.

 ### preProcess
-`preProcess` is commonly used for making the user input conform to a chat template.
+`preProcess` is commonly used for making the user input conform to a chat template. if you don't provide this, `LLM` will just work as a completion model.

 for example, this is the `ChatML` template, that is adopted by many chat models:
 ```